 They'll be coming for the performances on three stages, poetry, arts and crafts, African drumming and dance, hundreds of marketplace vendors, ethnic foods, and much more for the whole family.

 Detroit, Michigan's largest city, is situated on the Detroit River, which connects Lake Erie and Lake St. Clair, opposite Windsor, Ontario.

 Downtown Detroit has RiverWalk, a wide, cement pathway for biking, skating, and walking with the Detroit River bordering one side and a greenway on the other.

-But the real draw is the amazing number of park swimming holes and beaches, including the gorgeous, fine-sand kind along the Great Lakes.
+But the real draw is the amazing number of park swimming holes and beaches, including the gorgeous, fine-sand along the Great Lakes.
 Either in the city itself or the metropolitan region, there are plenty of parks with rolling lawns of green, forested preserves, and playgrounds.
 Note that most beaches and parks in the Metro Detroit area require some kind of vehicle-entry permit.

-Michigan as a whole is blessed with great sandy beaches and grassy dunes, thanks to its geographic location bordering four Great Lakes, from east to west: Lake Erie, Lake Huron, Lake Michigan, and Lake Superior.
+Michigan as a whole is blessed with sandy beaches and grassy dunes, thanks to its geographic location bordering four Great Lakes, from east to west: Lake Erie, Lake Huron, Lake Michigan, and Lake Superior.

 At Michigan's long Renaissance Festival, Aug.
 22–Oct.
 4, 2020, in Holly, you can eat an enormous turkey leg, give a catcall to passing crowds, watch a joust, and generally get saucy as you go back in time to the Elizabethan era and experience life among the peasantry.

 Permanent buildings help create the illusion of 16th-century England, and jugglers, comedians, and sword swallowers help set the mood by contributing their own brand of entertainment.